January 15, 2022 Limited Hours Continue

 Please be kind to our team – operating under these restrictions is difficult for us as well.

 We are taking these precautions to ensure we can stay open to help pets in need.
-Our team is so specialized and works so closely together that if we have a single COVID-19 exposure the full team will be exposed and have to quarantine, closing the clinic for 2 weeks.
+Our team is so specialized and works so closely together that if we have a single COVID-19 exposure, almost the full team will be exposed and have to quarantine, closing the clinic for 2 weeks.
+This has already happened once, and we want to prevent it happening again.

 - You are experiencing symptoms of any contagious illness, especially fever, cough or respiratory difficulties